 We tendered to port much earlier than expected but there was our guide Stjepan holding a welcome sign.
 He brought us out of the sun into a quiet spot to introduce us to the city and a bit of its history.
 Stjepan was born in Dubrovnik and his family still live within the walls.

 After the introduction, we walked through the walls into the Old Town, a UNESCO world heritage site.
 First the outer wall, before the original inner wall.
-This fortification system is what has kept Dubrovnik a wealthy, independent city when the rest of what is now Croatia was conquered by the barbarians.
-It was again a protection after the 1991 breakup of Yugoslavia when it was attacked by the Yugoslav People’s Army.
+This fortification system kept Dubrovnik a wealthy, independent city when the ‘barbarians’ conquered the rest of what is now Croatia.
+It was again a protection after the 1991 breakup of Yugoslavia when Dubrovnik was attacked by the Yugoslav People’s Army.

-Coming through the gate, we found ourselves before the Assumption Cathedral (where Stjepan was baptized, and where his ‘Mama’ currently works) He took us into the cathedral, and, away from the big tour groups, he showed us the relics of the church on display and described the more valuable ones held in archives.
+Coming through the gate, we found ourselves before the Assumption Cathedral (where Stjepan was baptized, and where his ‘Mama’ currently works).
+He took us into the cathedral, and, away from the big tour groups, where he showed us the relics of the church.
+Stjepan also described the more valuable relics and collections held in the church archives.
 The loin cloth from Jesus’ crucifixion is here, within the cathedral.

 We exited the Cathedral, took the short walk down to the church of St. Blaise, where we admired the rooftop statue of the patron saint holding a model of the town in his arms.
-Here also saw Orlando’s column,.
-The forearm of this statues was used as a measurement standard for trade in Dubrovnik.
+Here also saw Orlando’s column.
+Traders in Dubrovnik used to use the forearm of this statue as used as a measurement standard.

 Stjepan timed our tour well.
 We walked the Stradun, the main street of the Old Town, before it became thick with tourists.
-We had time to wander a few side streets, and enjoy Onofrio’s fountain where water still flows into the city from an aquaduct.
+We had time to wander a few side streets and enjoy Onofrio’s fountain where water still flows from an aqueduct.